Skip to Content

 Brazilian Philodendron: Ultimate Care Guide, Tips & FAQ

-The Philodendron ‘Brasil’, known informally as the Brazilian philodendron, is a vibrantly hued house plant that has already won the hearts of countless households — thousands, perhaps even millions.
+The Philodendron ‘Brasil’ or the Brazilian philodendron, is a vibrant indoor plant that has won the hearts of countless households, possibly even millions.

 Not only is this one of the easiest and most rewarding tropical plants to grow indoors, but its heart-shaped leaves are attractive and charming.